Fengtai, Beijing: Economy

 In 2017, the regional GDP of the district is 142.75 billion yuan, with GDP per capita at 65.3 thousand yuan.

 China United Airlines previously had its headquarters in Fengtai District.
 Okay Airways previously had its headquarters in Fengtai District.

 Education

-Capital Medical University and Capital University of Economics and Business are located in this district.
+Capital Medical University and Capital University of Economics and Business are located in this district, as is Minzu University of China's secondary campus.

 Climate

 Fengtai has a humid continental climate (Köppen climate classification Dwa).
 The average annual temperature in Fengtai is 13.2 C. The average annual rainfall is 547.1 mm with July as the wettest month.
 The temperatures are highest on average in July, at around 27.2 C, and lowest in January, at around -2.9 C.